Farzana Shah, MSN, APRN-BC is part of the Cardiac Procedural (Intake/CPRU) Advanced Practice Team.

 Farzana graduated from Drexel University with her Bachelor of Science in Nursing.
 Subsequently, she attended The University of Pennsylvania and received her Master’s Degree in Nursing: Pediatric Acute/Chronic Nurse Practitioner program.
 She has received many awards; such as, the Daisy Award, the PENN Pulitzer Crisis Reporting Fellowship Award: Cardiac Care in Iran and was a finalist for Nurse.com GEM Award for Volunteerism and Service.

 Farzana has a passion for helping children around the world who are less fortunate and has participated in many volunteer missions.
 (Greece, Lima, Jerusalem, San Salvador to name a few).
 She is the Founding Co-member for the William Novick Global Cardiac Alliance (NCA).
 Through this organization, she has organized and participated in many other mission trips (Rashaya, Lebanon, Tehran, Iran and Nizhny-Novorgood, Russia).
+More recently, Farzana was recognized by Madeline Bell for her efforts in welcoming families this past week from Afghanistan.

 Education and Training

-Advanced Practice Registered Nurse (APRN-BC)
+Advanced Practice Registered Nurse - Board Certified (APRN-BC)

 BSN - Drexel University, Philadelphia, PA